wazuh/wazuh-qa/docs/tests/integration/test_authd/test_remote_enrollment.md

-# Test basic configuration - Age
+# Test remote enrollment option for authd
 ## Overview

-Check if `wazuh-authd` actually disables 1515 ssl connections when `remote_enrollment` option is set to `no`, and it accepts enrollments when the option is set to `yes`.
+Check if `wazuh-authd` disables 1515 ssl connections when `remote_enrollment` option is set to `no`, and it accepts enrollments when the option is set to `yes`.

 It checks that the socket is or is not created according to the configuration and that the following [1] logs appear in `ossec.log`:
 - Port 1515 was set as disabled
 - Accepting connections on port 1515.

-It is executed for stand alone manager and also for cluster manager and worker[2]
+It is executed for stand alone manager and also for cluster manager and worker[2].

 ## Objective